xnhp/vanted-wiki/Transactions.md

 #### Example

-This example will implement a simple algorithm to move all nodes by 10 pixels in *x* and *y* direction
+This example will implement a simple algorithm to move all nodes by 10 pixels in *x* and *y* direction.

 We also make use of some helper methods implemented in `AbstractAlgorithm` as well as some API calls from the `AttributeHelper` (see [API Overview](APIOverviewExamples.md))